20 Incredible Must-Read Books Like Downton Abbey For 2023

 I was looking for a non-fiction read when I stumbled across the gorgeous cover of this book.
 I’m a huge fan of the period romance and have read my fair share of coming-out parties, debutante balls, and other aristocratic functions.

 I thought this book would help me understand more about the customs of the monied elite.
-Books like Bridgerton and others on this are filled with references to the rules of society that his book explains.
+Books like Bridgerton and like it are filled with references to the rules of society that his book explains.

 I learned all I would ever need to know on the topic.
 I found it to be interesting but at times a bit dry, still it gave me a better understanding of the crazy rules.